 About the Ronald H. Brown

-The Ronald H. Brown is the newest ship in the NOAA research fleet and one of the most advanced research vessels in the world.
-With 5 laboratories providing nearly 4000 square feet of space and room on deck for 9 laboratory vans, the ship can accommodate the needs of the largest scientific projects.
+The NOAA ship Ronald H. Brown was commissioned on 19 July, 1997, and is one of the most advanced research vessels for global oceanographic and atmospheric studies.
+With five laboratories providing nearly 4000 square feet of space and room on deck for nine laboratory vans, the ship can accommodate the largest scientific projects.
 Its full suite of scientific sensors even includes a Doppler radar, one of the few shipboard systems in the world.
-The ship's 2 azimuthing stern thrusters and water jet bow thruster give it outstanding maneuvering and station-keeping abilities.
+The ship's two azimuthing stern thrusters and water jet bow thruster give it outstanding maneuvering and station-keeping abilities.
 These state-of-the-art features make the Ronald H. Brown an ideal platform for a host of multidisciplinary environmental research projects.
 For more information on the Ronald H. Brown, follow the link to its home page.